-A snapshot of the fuels used in the United States for electricity shows that coal-fueled generation provides a little more than 42 percent of all electricity, down from nearly 50 percent in 2006.
-Filling this gap, natural gas now provides nearly a quarter of all electricity, and renewables, including wind and large hydroelectric power, provide about 13 percent.
+A snapshot of the fuels used in the United States for electricity shows that coal-fueled generation provides a little more than 39 percent of all electricity, down from nearly 50 percent in 2006.
+Filling this gap, natural gas now provides more than a quarter of all electricity, and renewables, including wind and large hydroelectric power, provide about 13 percent.
 Nuclear power continues to provide around one-fifth of net generation (see Figure 2).

 The greenhouse gas emissions associated with different sources of electricity vary significantly, depending on the carbon content of the fuel being used.
 Carbon dioxide makes up almost 99 percent of the greenhouse gas emissions from electricity generation, and carbon dioxide emissions from coal combustion account for almost 80 percent of total electricity generation-related emissions.
 The combustion of natural gas and petroleum account for most of the remaining carbon dioxide emissions (see Figure 3).
-Due to the continuing shift from coal- to natural gas-fired electricity generation, the percentage of emissions from coal is continuing to decline.
-Electricity generation-related greenhouse gas emissions have decreased more than six percent since 2007.
+Electricity generation-related greenhouse gas emissions have decreased more than 16 percent since 2007.

 Coal-fueled electricity is generated almost exclusively by pulverized coal (PC) power plants.
 These plants crush coal into a fine powder and then burn it in a boiler to heat water and produce steam.
 The steam is then used to spin one or more turbines to generate electricity.
 Natural gas, oil or biomass can be used as a fuel in conjunction with steam turbine technology.
 Similarly, in a nuclear reactor, fission is used to heat water, which directly or indirectly produces steam to drive a turbine and generate electricity.
 Large coal and nuclear steam units on the order of 500 – 1000 MW or greater are typically used to provide baseload generation, meaning that they supply electricity nearly continuously.